ziaul55/ziaul55/README.md

 ## 🙋‍♂️ About Me

-- 🌱 Currently doing research majoring in machine learning and deep learning driven AI-based solutions to support personalized clinical diagnostic or therapeutic decisions.
+- 🌱 Pursuing research majoring in machine learning and deep learning driven AI-based solutions to support personalized clinical diagnostic or therapeutic decisions.

 - 👯 Looking to collaborate on **Machine Learning, Medical Image Analysis, Artificial Intelligence related projects**